 Average price in Birmingham per property type

 detached – £362,112

 flat/maisonette – £136,553

 Bristol house prices

-This contrasts with London, for example, where prices have risen by 1.57% in that time.
+This contrasts with London, for example, where prices rose by 3.38% in that time.

 Edinburgh house prices